springone-tour-2021/lab-workshop-3/workshop/content/exercises/D-01-content.md

 This can be done in different ways.
 We're first going to use `mvn clean deploy` to test and ensure the app builds.
 Then we are choosing to copy (via a forced git push) the code into a separate repository, `cat-service-release`.
 Presumably this release repository could have more limited write access than cat-service (e.g. only pipeline system account can write to it).
 And then the container will be built.
 We will see the container building part in the next section.

-Click on the following link to get to your GitHub and use the UI to create a new repository called `cat-service-release` (this link works if your signed in).
+Click on the following link to get to your GitHub and use the UI to create a new repository called `cat-service-release` (this link works if you're signed in).

 ```dashboard:open-url
 url: https://github.com/new